14phin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script thatprints all the groups current user is part of
+a script that changes the owner of the file hello to the user betty